 This is also the amount above which all misstatements identified are communicated to Howden Joinery Group Plc's Audit Committee.

-Basis for determining materiality and judgements applied

-We set our audit misstatement posting threshold at 5% (FY22: 5%) of our materiality for the Group financial statements.
-We also report to the Audit Committee any other identified misstatements that warrant reporting on qualitative grounds.
+Basis for determining the audit misstatement posting threshold and judgements applied materiality for the Group financial statements.
+We also report to the Audit Committee any other identified misstatements that warrant reporting on